Union Competition

 History

 The Rugby Championship has its origins in the Tri-Nations, established in 1996 as an annual contest between New Zealand, South Africa and Australia.
 For sixteen years, these three southern hemisphere powers met in a round-robin format that produced some of the most memorable Test rugby ever played.
-The intensity was relentless: every match mattered, every contest carried historical weight, and the margins between victory and defeat were often measured in single scores.

 The Four Nations